Earned Income Tax Credit

 When will I get my refund?

-The IRS expects the first EITC/ACTC-related refunds to be available in taxpayer bank accounts or on debit cards by February 28, 2023, if they chose direct deposit and there are no other issues with their tax return.
+The IRS expects the first EITC/ACTC related refunds to be available in taxpayer bank accounts or on debit cards by the first week of March if they chose direct deposit and there are no other issues with their tax return.
 Check Where’s My Refund for your personalized refund date.

 Why does it take so long for the funds to show up in my account?